kiriyms/conpats/README.md

 ## Cookbook

-The concurrency pattern abstractions in `conpats` are not extreme and can be easily combined with each other.
+The concurrency pattern abstractions in `conpats` can be easily combined with each other.

 To see usage examples that are more complex and closer to real-world problems, check out the [Cookbook](/COOKBOOK.md).